AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 By default, AnyChart considers commas in CSV data to be column separators and line breaks to be row separators, but {api:anychart.data#set}anychart.data.set(){api} can accept an object with alternative settings as the second parameter.

 Use the `columnsSeparator` and `rowsSeparator` fields to set separators and `ignoreFirstRow` to ignore the first row of data if needed.
-Other CSV settings are listed here: {api:anychart.data.TextParsingSettings}anychart.data.TextParsingSettings{api}.

 ```
 // create data